sirherrbatka/vellum-plot/README.md

 ## Other options
 In addition to the plain line plots, heatmaps and points are also supported.
 Hopefully more types of plots can be added in the future.

+## Future work
+As already stated this system is very much the work in progress.
+For one, the error handling should be improved.
+As for the extra features, well: more backends, more plot types.